 We will guide you towards success with our team of experts, providing you with training, method development and establishing quality assurance-quality control (QA/QC) plans along with servicing of the instruments.

-Our Equipment will provide a wide variety of testing applications, such as:
+Our equipment will provide a wide variety of testing applications like:

 - Potency testing for THC & Cannabinoids

 - Residual Pesticides

 Benefits of buying our pre-owned cannabis testing equipment:

 - All instruments are tested in our facilities for optimal results.

 - financing options available up to 0% interest.

 - Select from a wide selection of Lab Instruments.

 - Quality testing inspection, setup assistance & training by qualified service technicians.

 What Laboratory Instruments will you need?